gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 5. Remove the debug breakpoint by clicking on the red dot next to line 5.
 6. Press <kbd>F5</kbd> to continue the execution of the application.
-7. Switch to the Debug Console to see the output from the *printf* statement in the the application.
+7. Switch to the Debug Console to see the output from the *printf* statement in the application.

     ![](resources/vs-code-debug-console.png)